bitcoin/bips/bip-0445/python/vectors/test_vectors_summary.md

 real signers with identifiers `0 .. n - 1`.
 The examples elsewhere in this document use the `2-of-3` group.

-In every group, one bogus public share and an out-of-range identifier (the value `n`) are appended after the real signers, but only error cases use them to trigger "invalid public share" and out-of-range-id failures, so don't treat them as valid signers.
+In every signing file's group, one bogus public share and an out-of-range identifier (the value `n`) are appended after the real signers, but only error cases use them to trigger "invalid public share" and out-of-range-id failures, so don't treat them as valid signers.

 Valid cases exercise different threshold-sized subsets of the group's `n` signers, so the `ids` list varies from case to case: a single signer in the